pencil-js/pencil.js/modules/pencil.js/readme.md

 ### Modularity
 Splitting the whole code into modules make everything cleaner.
-It also allow you to grab only what you need or replace what you don't like.
+It also allows you to grab only what you need or replace what you don't like.

 ### Documentation
 A complete documentation goes a long way to help developers.
-All functions are assured to have a description and also typed arguments and returns.
+All functions are assured to have a description and typed arguments and returns.

 ## Examples